adammark/Markup.js/README.md

 var template = "{{users}} {{if email}} ... {{/if}} {{/users}}";
 ```

-You can even test the value of an iteration counter to apply conditional
+You can even test the value of a loop counter:
-formatting:

 ``` javascript
 // show different content in even and odd rows